6.1 The Standard Normal Distribution

 If we observe the child play this game all day, we’d expect 25% of the tosses to land in the quarter labeled 2.
 That is the proportion of the observations landing in quarter 2 will be 0.25.
 Similarly, under the normal curve as well, we can say that since the mean is at the center (under the peak), if we randomly select a value of the random variable whose distribution is normal, we’ll see that there’s a 50% chance that it will be below the mean and the same chance for it being above the mean.

 In general, the area under the normal curve over some interval represents the probability (or the chances) of observing those values of the random variable in that interval.
 It is also the proportion of the outcomes of the random variable that are expected to be in that interval.
-When we want to calculate probabilities for a given interval, say (3, 6), the are will be different depending on the mean and the standard deviation of the normal distribution.
-Instead of having to deal with infinitely many normal distributions, statisticians, especially before technology became ubiquitous, simply transformed the given normal distribution to a standard normal distributions and computed the appropriate area from the standard normal distribution using standard normal or z-tables.
+When we want to calculate probabilities for a given interval, say (3, 6), the area will be different depending on the mean and the standard deviation of the normal distribution.
+Instead of having to deal with infinitely many normal distributions, statisticians, especially before technology became ubiquitous, simply transformed the given normal distribution to a standard normal distribution and computed the appropriate area from the standard normal distribution using standard normal or z-tables.

 The standard normal distribution is a normal distribution of standardized values called z-scores.
 Note that z-scores answers the question: How many standard deviations away from the mean is this given data? z-scores are measured in units of the standard deviation.
 For any normal distribution, the z-score tells you how many standard deviations a value x is above (to the right of) or below (to the left of) the mean, [latex]\mu[/latex].
 Values of x that are larger than the mean have positive z-scores, and values of x that are smaller than the mean have negative z-scores.
 The z-score of the mean [latex]\mu[/latex] is 0.
 No matter what the mean and the standard deviations are for a normal distribution, we can always talk about that normal distribution in terms of how many standard deviations away from their mean is any given x value.
 This leads us to the standard normal distribution, which has a mean of 0 and standard deviation of 1.
 We can transform a normal distribution with any mean, [latex]\mu[/latex], and any positive standard deviation, [latex]\sigma[/latex], into a standard normal distribution with the z-score formula: \[z=\frac{x-\mu}{\sigma}.\]Standard Normal Distribution is also known as the [latex]z-[/latex]distribution: [latex]Z \sim N(0,1)[/latex].